UK Funerals and Memorials Online

 Each celebrant gives their area but, of course, because everything will be online they can work with you anywhere in the country.
 We just thought that you might like to know where they are based.

-All celebrants listed on this site are, to the best of my knowledge, active professional celebrants with good reputation.
+All celebrants listed on this site are, to the best of my knowledge, active professional celebrants with good reputation and able to work online (globally).
 However, this directory has been set up very quickly in response to Covid-19, I cannot guarantee the quality of service offered by anyone here and they are not necessarily Ceremony Matters certified in any way, so please use this list as a resource but be discerning.
-It will be your individual choice as to whom you appoint so, please talk to the celebrant and decide if you are confident that they are a good fit for you; that they understand what you want and will be able to provide the quality of service you are seeking.
+It will be your individual choice as to whom you appoint so, please talk to the celebrant and decide if you are confident that they are a good fit for you; that they understand what you want, have experience with the platform and technology you need, and will be able to provide the quality of service you are seeking.

 Please be aware that although some celebrants are trained counsellors most are not.
 A celebrant’s specialism is the offering of ceremonies to mark the transitions of life.
 If you feel that you need emotional or mental health support, please use a specialist support service like Cruse, the Samaritans, Shout (text 85258) or call your GP.